MarkMLl/fpc-ptx/README.md

 Utf8ToAnsi:                                       UTF-8 encoded Unicode | string to ansistring {rtl_322}
 ```

-Note that TStringHelper (from SysUtils) is correctly grouped with standard sting operations (from System, StrUtils etc.).
+Note that TStringHelper (from SysUtils) is correctly grouped with standard string operations (from System, StrUtils etc.).

 For a detailed description of parameters and semantics, see the standard documentation based at https://www.freepascal.org/docs.html